fshowalter/movielog-archive/reviews/the-city-of-the-dead-1960.md

 Indeed, Lee's performance, like the film, is an overlooked gem.
 While critics laud Lee's early work for Hammer productions, this entry by Hammer rival Amicus[^3] remains forgotten.
 It’s a shame, especially considering that this film’s combination of contemporary setting and satanic themes foreshadowed the cinematic horror trends that proved to be Hammer’s undoing.[^4]

 To that end, one could say _The City of the Dead_ was ahead of its time.
-That elements of it would be copied by so many other films they would later be labeled as tropes.
+That elements like the filling staton attendant attempting to warn the unsuspecting strangers, or the red-herring protagonist, have been copied by so many other films they're now regarded as tropes.
 But I’ll leave the academia to others.
 Suffice it to say the film _works_.

 [^1]: A likely inspiration for the witch burning skit in _Monty Python and the Holy Grail (1975)_.